UAE’s World-Class Infrastructure: How It Boosts Property Values

 Saadiyat Island's Cultural Capital

-- Upcoming Projects: The anticipated completion of the Guggenheim Abu Dhabi in 2025 is expected to further boost property values on Saadiyat Island by another 20-25%.
-Land prices within the Saadiyat Cultural District have already surged by 67% since 2020, anticipating this future growth.
+• Upcoming Projects: The anticipated completion of the Guggenheim Abu Dhabi in 2025 is expected to further boost property values on Saadiyat Island by another 20-25%.
+Prices of land within the Saadiyat Cultural District have already increased by 67% since the year 2020, in anticipation of the growth that is expected to occur in the future.

 Etihad Rail: The Coming Connectivity Boom